riconaef/Creating-a-Data-Warehouse-on-AWS/README.md

 # Creating-a-Data-Warehouse-on-AWS
-**Creating a Data Warehouse to build a relational database with Postgres on AWS**
+**Creating a Data Warehouse for building a relational database with Postgres on AWS**

 ### Follwoing are the used libraries
 configparser, psycopg2